heussd/docker-late-2019/Readme.md

 		volumes:
 	      - type: bind
 - `docker-compose build` builds and tags the specifed image. `docker buildx bake` does the same, but with BuildKit.
+- Volumes persist writes during run, but forget writes during build.
+Writes during build are ignored silently without any warning.
+You cannot be sure what folder is an volume, as images can define arbitrary folders as volumes.